roblanf/sarscov2phylo/tree_estimation.md

 The basic methodology is as follows:

+1. Align the ~11K SARS-CoV-2 sequences from 2020-05-04-01 after trimming UTRs and removing a few bad sequences
 1. Estimate a large tree in as many was as I practically can
 2. Figure out what's best by comparing them in a likelihood framework
 3. Also record execution times on 20 threads and 1 thread